microsoft/r-server-loan-credit-risk/data-scientist.md

 </div>

 <div class="sql">
 Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx">setting the computation context to SQL</a> (see <strong>R</strong> folder for code).
-They can also deploy the completed solutions to SQL Server 2016 by embedding calls to R in stored procedures (see <strong>SQLR</strong> folder for code).
+They can also deploy the completed solutions to SQL Server (2016 or higher) by embedding calls to R in stored procedures (see <strong>SQLR</strong> folder for code).
 These solutions can then be further automated by the use of SQL Server Integration Services and SQL Server agent: a PowerShell script (.ps1 file) automates the running of the SQL code.
 </div>
 <div class="hdi">
 Data scientists who are testing and developing solutions can work from the browser-based Open Source Edition of RStudio Server on the HDInsight Spark cluster edge node, while <a href="https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-r-server-compute-contexts">using a compute context</a> to control whether computation will be performed locally on the edge node, or whether it will be distributed across the nodes in the HDInsight Spark cluster.